-Leah Johnson (born Leah Bedzowski) was on the eve of her 18th birthday when the Nazis invaded the town of Lida in the eastern half of Poland.
+Leah Johnson (born Leah Bedzowski) was nearly 18 when the Nazis invaded her hometown of Lida in eastern Poland.
 At the time, her family was already mourning the death of her father.
-With the arrival of the Nazis and the antisemitic policies they would impose, many more challenges lay ahead of them.
+With the arrival of the Nazis and the antisemitic policies they imposed, many more challenges lay ahead of them.

-Accepting Tuvia's help, the Bedzowskis escaped from the ghetto by night, past guard dogs, under barbed wire, often on their hands and knees.
-When they reached the forest, their guide told them, "You are going to live."
-Leah and her family joined the Bielski brigade that night.
+Accepting Tuvia's help, the Bedzowskis escaped from the ghetto by night.
+They sneaked past guard dogs and crawled under barbed wire on their hands and knees.
+"You are going to live," their guide told them when they reached the forest.
+Leah and her family joined the Bielski Brigade that night.

-Leah took on the duties of the encampment, including food-finding missions and guard duty.
-Never safe until war's end, Leah and her fellow partisans often found themselves fighting or fleeing the German army.
-Once, as the German army was advancing towards them, the Bedzowski family became separated from the rest of the group.
-Unsure of what to do, they were sitting under a tree when a group of young Jewish partisan men found them.
+Leah's duties in the partisans included going on food missions and guarding the camp.
+Never safe until the war's end, Leah and her fellow partisans often found themselves fighting or fleeing the German Army.
+Once, as the German Army was advancing towards them, the Bedzowski family became separated from the rest of the group.
+Unsure of what to do, they sat under a tree until a group of young Jewish partisan men found them.
 One of the men was Velvel "Wolf" Yanson, a Jewish partisan from another brigade.
-He helped the family return to the Bielski group where he stayed behind and became known as "Wolf the Machine Gunner."
+He helped Leah's family return to the Bielskis and stayed with the group, becoming known as "Wolf the Machine Gunner."

-"It is thanks to his fortitude and strength that my mother Chasia, brothers Chonon (Charles) and Benjamin as well as the other families whom he encountered under the tree were all saved, " says Leah.
+"It is thanks to his fortitude and strength that my mother Chasia, brothers Chonon (Charles) and Benjamin, as well as the other families whom he encountered under the tree, were all saved, " said Leah.
 "If it wasn't for him, my family would have perished and the Bedzowski/Bedzow name would have vanished for eternity."

-Leah and Velvel were married under a chuppah (wedding canopy) amongst their fellow partisans in the forest, and stayed with the Bielski group throughout the war until they were liberated.
-Afterwards, the Soviet Army tried to enlist Velvel, so the couple fled the country through Hungary, Czechoslovakia and Austria until eventually crossing the Alps into Italy, where they remained for four years at a DP (displaced persons) camp in Torino.
-Changing their family name from Yanson to Johnson, Leah and Velvel emigrated to Montreal, Canada in 1949, where they raised three children.
+Leah and Velvel were married under a chuppah (wedding canopy) among their fellow partisans in the forest.
+They stayed with the Bielski group throughout the war until they were liberated.
+The Soviet Army tried to enlist Velvel after the war, causing the couple to flee the country through Hungary, Czechoslovakia, and Austria.
+They eventually crossed the Alps into Italy, where they remained for four years at a Displaced Persons Camp (DP) in Torino.
+Changing their family name from Yanson to Johnson, Leah and Velvel immigrated to Montreal, Canada in 1949, where they raised three children.